Methods of Shipping Ducks, Geese, & Game Birds

 phoning you so you know where to go.

-It is rare, but on occasion you will not be phoned by your Post Office Wednesday morning.
-The first thing to do is contact your post office as they may have
+It is rare, but on occasion you will not be phoned by your Post Office when your birds arrive.
+If it has been two days since the birds shipped and you do not get a call, contact your post office as they may have

 simply forgotten to phone you.
 If you do not know their phone number and it is not in your phone book, you must phone the Post Office at 1-800-275-8777.